bertjan/quarkus-graalvm-aws-lambda/README.md

 # quarkus-graalvm-aws-lambda
-Skeleton for a Quarkus app that compiles as a GraalVM native image and deploys to AWS Lambda, based on the NLJUG events app backend.
+Skeleton for a Quarkus app that compiles as a GraalVM native image and deploys to AWS Lambda.
+This skeleton is based on the NLJUG events app backend.

 ## Getting started
 Prerequisites: